PaulForgey/dns/README.md

 * DNSSEC (reluctantly), at least enough to have authenticated updates
 * Not requiring authoritative records to all be in the cache at once, allowing much larger zones to be backed by on disk storage
-* Flexible and pluggable back ends other than zone file format which may be custom implemented

 Why?
 ----

-I have worked on enough ad-hoc MDNS implementations to want one that is easy to understand and can co-exist with all the basic componented needed for regular DNS as well.
+I have worked on enough ad-hoc mDNS implementations to want one that is easy to understand and can co-exist with all the basic componented needed for regular DNS as well.
 My goal is to make the services from a collection of individually useful components, while trying to allow idiomatic Go interactions.

 This project is never intended to replace Go's built-in DNS resolver.
 If simple DNS resolution against an existing recursive resolver is all that is needed, this project is not intended to provide any further benefit unless control or inspection of the low level queries is desired.

+This project can be handy for programs wanting to embed DNS services or use mDNS.